holgergp/thymeleafKnockout/README.md

 Sample application to showcase Spring MVC/Thymeleaf and Knockout.js interoperation.
+Loosely based on <code>https://spring.io/guides/gs/serving-web-content/</code>

 For simplicities sake this is build with Spring Boot.
 I assume you have Java 8 installed.